 We’ve recently launched our new Instant Offer feature which gives existing users the chance to get their offer back quicker than normal.
 Through this innovation, our users can now get offers back within 30 seconds rather than having to wait a few hours.
-The discount is a bit lower than going through our normal Demand process and waiting but for those that need to purchase immediately they can get money off something they were going to buy at full price anyway.
+The discount is a bit lower than going through our normal Demand process and waiting, but for those that need to purchase immediately, they can get money off something they were going to buy at full price anyway.

 What is the very best advice you can give young entrepreneurs starting their own business?